AY2526S1-CS2103T-W14-2/tp/docs/UserGuide.md

 ### Adding a foodplace: `add`

-Lets you add a new foodplace entry to BiteBuddy!
+Just had the most satisfying meal of your day with the intention of coming back in future?<br>
+You should **add** a new foodplace to BiteBuddy right before the food coma kicks in! *(He's always hungry for more!)*

 Format: `add n/NAME a/ADDRESS [ot/OPENING_TIME ct/CLOSING_TIME] [p/PHONE_NUMBER] [e/EMAIL] [c/CUISINE] [no/NOTE] [r/RATING] [t/TAG]…​`